 Locating a good infant and toddler day care program is challenging.
 Infants and toddlers need to be cared for and stimulated.
 A good day care program will have an adequate number of caregivers focused on feedings and diaper changes, as well as staff dedicated to stimulating and playing with the children.

 Infants develop at a rapid rate and the first year of life contains vital milestones.
 One advantage to group infant daycare is that the staff is specially trained to care for infants and formally educated in infant development.
 Group daycare is also licensed and regulated by the government to ensure certain health and safety criteria are met.

 A good infant program will incorporate a wide variety of activities that offers children the freedom and confidence to experience the world around them.
 Infant day care programs expose the infant to a wide range of sensory activities that enable the child to achieve the expected milestones while enjoying themselves along the way.
 When choosing an infant day care program, ask questions about the curriculum and daily activities.
-Despite the fact that they are infants, the daycare should have a daily activity schedule in place to ensure that the child gets the most out of the program.
+Even though they are infants, the daycare should have a daily activity schedule in place to ensure that the child gets the most out of the program.

-At our center the Infant and Toddler rooms are seperated.
+At our center, the Infant and Toddler rooms are separated.
 Infants who reach 15 months will be transitioned slowly into the Toddler room.

 Ratio in the Infant room is 1 teacher to 4 Infants

 Ratio in the Toddler room is 1 teacher to 5 Toddlers